 Our proprietary probiotic is the only one on the market with the combination of these four strains: B. lactis Bi-07, B420, HN019, and L. acidophilus NCFM.
 This formula helps reduce bloat and helps aid in digestion.*

-"Not only is mbg's probiotic+ shelf-stable and includes four strains backed by clinical research, but we also made sure it was vegan, GMO-free, gluten-free, dairy-free, soy-free, and free of all major food allergens," says mbg's director of scientific affairs Ashley Jordan Ferira, Ph.D., RDN.
+"Not only is mbg's probiotic+ shelf-stable and includes four strains backed by clinical research, but we also made sure it was vegan, GMO-free, gluten-free, dairy-free, soy-free, and free of all major food allergens," says mbg's vice president of scientific affairs Ashley Jordan Ferira, Ph.D., RDN.
 "Even the capsule that our premium probiotic strains are encased in is vegan."

 probiotic+, mindbodygreen ($69)

 Lisa Cohen, M.S., C.N., a Colorado-based holistic nutritionist recommends "PureProbiotic 60, by Pure Encapsulations to [her] clients.
 This product is certified to be made with hypoallergenic and vegan ingredients and is a great multi-strain probiotic that specifically targets GI health and immune support."*